 Located in Kanagawa Prefecture, Hakone is one of the most famous onsen (hot spring) towns in Japan, and is the perfect weekend destination from Tokyo, as it’s less than two hours away by train.
 A beautiful town where art meets natural beauty, you can surround yourself with breathtaking nature away from the city.

-Made up of picturesque forests as a part of the Fuji-Izu-Hakone National Park area, the scenery in Hakone changes with the seasons, featuring wonderful landscapes throughout the year.
-Naturally, the seasons also see a change in the local specialties on offer, and indulging in local food is essential to any getaway.
+Naturally, it’s not just the seasons that change but also the local specialties on offer, and indulging in local food is essential to any getaway.
 If you’re wondering what to eat in Hakone between onsen-hopping, this is your guide to all the essential foods in Hakone you should get into your post-onsen belly.

 If your schedule allows, a two- or three-day escape to Hakone makes for a great break from Tokyo's hustle and bustle.
 Hakone is especially popular for its many ryokan (traditional Japanese inns).
 Accommodation booking website JAPANiCAN offers travelers plenty of options, including some rooms with private open-air baths.

-What to Eat in Hakone
+What to eat in Hakone

 Between bathing and exploring, Hakone has a number of specialty dishes and locally-made produce to fill you up on your travels.